nitin-pandey-27/ai-assisted-devops/day-1/README.md

       LLMs are trained with billions of input parameters like Traditional AI.
       But Gen AI uses its own thinking based on the training before.

+**What is Prompt Engineering ?**
+- LLM takes user input and generates text output
+- The user input is known as prompt
+- The efficient way to providing user input is prompt engineering
+- Eg. These two user inputs will be treated differently by LLMs
+- Generate a Kubernetes YAML manifest file
+- Generate kubernetes manifests file with NGINX as image, Pod Security Policies, Security Context, Resource Limitation, Namespace, Node Affinity, Image Credentials, Liveness and Readiness Checks.

+** What is AI Landscape for DevOps ?**
+- Landscape means the list of AI tools that are required for DevOps
+- These are divided into 4 parts
+    - AI Chatbots like ChatGPT, Deepseek, Iilama (AI Chatbots can take user input and give some output but can not execute the task)
+    - AI Agents like Github Copilot, Bolt.new (AI Agents can perform the tasks.
+Agents can brainstrom and generate the plan as well.
+AI Agents can take user input and give some output and can also execute the task)
+    - AI Assitants like Github Copilot, Perplexity, Cursor.ai
+    - Programming Lang. like Python, Fast API, Flask

 ---

+**Practical using AI Agent**
+1. Create a repo
+2. Write shell script
+3. Check CPU/Memory/Disk Space of a VM
+4. If values <=60% then it should be healthy
+5. Else Not healthy
+6. Explain why its healthy and not healthy if pass an argument "healthy"
+7. Create a good readme